solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Shape Validation ensures that any data changes in a given resource conform to an associated [SHACL](https://www.w3.org/TR/shacl/) or [ShEx](https://shex.io/shex-semantics/index.html) data shape.
 It MUST be supported as a resource metadata type by Solid servers.

-The Shape validation metadata resource for a given resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#shape``` and ```rel=http://www.w3.org/ns/solid/terms#resource```.
+The Shape validation metadata resource for a given resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#shape```.
+Conversely, the resource being described by a Shape validation metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#resource```.

-.```OPEN QUESTION - Should the link be directly to the shape resource (which is often not going to be on the same server)?
-Should it be to a local resource that in turn points to the shape (wherever it is), but can also include configuration parameters on the nature of the validation?
-The latter would seem to provide much more flexibility in the long run.```

-A Shape validation metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the two resources reside on the same Solid server. ```Note: Assumes that we follow the local resource pointing to shape approach```
+A Shape validation metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.

 To access or manage a Shape validation metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.